Monmouth County Defense Lawyer

 In addition to imprisonment and a fine, a sex crime conviction will also mean having your name and information added to a public database known as the sex offender registry.
 Becoming a registered sex offender will mean dramatic consequences for your life and opportunities.

-Under the federal law known as Megan’s Law, sex offenders are divided up into tiers that represent risk of repeat future offenses.
+Under a law known as Megan’s Law, sex offenders are divided up into tiers that represent risk of repeat future offenses.
 In New Jersey, this will determine who must be notified of your sex offender status.
 The higher the number of your tier, the more people and organizations that will need to be informed.

 Registering as a sex offender is something you’re required to do after serving your prison sentence.
 It’s important to note that failing to register is itself a fourth-degree indictable offense.

-You don’t deserve this, which is why you must fight the charges against you.
 Our firm has experience handling cases involving charges of criminal sexual conduct, and we can help you build a defense that gives you the best chance of avoiding these harsh penalties and repercussions.

 Few crimes are as overwhelming and stressful to be charged with as a sex offense.
 We’re here to answer any questions you may have and guide you through what’s ahead.
-You’ll find answers to a few common questions in the space below, and we’re always available to address any additional concerns.

 Explore your options with the help of an experienced Monmouth County sex crime lawyer.
 Simply schedule a free and confidential consultation by calling 732-303-7857 or by completing the form below.